olaomar2000/Shopping_App/README.md

 # form_vaidation_assigment

-## A new Flutter application with image slider ,form validation..
+## A new Flutter application with image slider ,form validation.